Ever Meulen

-Ever Meulen (born Eddy Vermeulen; 12 February 1946 in Kuurne, Belgium) is a Belgian illustrator, caricaturist and comic strip artist.
+Ever Meulen (born Eddy Vermeulen; 12 February 1946) is a Belgian illustrator, caricaturist and comic strip artist.
 His pseudonym is based on his name E. Vermeulen.

 Biography

-Vermeulen studied graphic arts at the Sint-Lucas School of Architecture in Ghent and Brussels.
+Vermeulen waa born on 12 February 1946 in Kuurne, Belgium.
+He studied graphic arts at the Sint-Lucas School of Architecture in Ghent and Brussels.
 He debuted in 1970, working for the magazine Humo, where he drew both comics ("Balthazar de Groene Steenvreter" ("Balthasar the Green Stone Eater") and "Piet Peuk" ("Pete Stub")), as well as cover illustrations, caricatures and illustrations to articles.
 When Humo published books or CDs, Meulen often provided the cover illustration.
-In 1983 Humo won a Gold Award for a magazine cover created by Meulen about the visit of pope John-Paul II to Poland, which featured a photograph of the pope sporting Lech Walesa's moustache.
+In 1983 Humo won a Gold Award for a magazine cover created by Meulen about the visit of pope John-Paul II to Poland, which featured a photograph of the pope sporting Lech Wałęsa's moustache.